 The Facts on Accessible Documents and 508 Compliance for BanksPublished on

-Over the past five years the financial industry has made great strides in improving accessibility and exceeding their disabled customers’ expectations.
+Over the years the financial industry has made great strides in improving accessibility and exceeding their disabled customers’ expectations.
 However, accessibility is more than a feel good marketing tool, and accessibility standards for banks reaches far beyond parking spots, ramps and braille on ATM machines.
 Communication is also part of accessibility, and standards are required by federal and state statutes.

 This is where banks and financial institutions often find themselves in trouble.
 The American Disability Act (ADA) requires all organizations to provide equal access to goods, services and communication for all persons.
 On March 15, 2011, the “effective communication rule” under Title II and Title III of the American Disability Act made it mandatory for public and private businesses to provide equal access to all communication.